irungentoo/toxcore/docs/Group-Chats.md

 <a name="Announcement requests" />
 ### Announcement requests
 When peers create or successfully join a public group they send an **announcement request**, containing information about the group that they're announcing and themselves to K of their close DHT nodes.
 The information in this request includes the announcer's group public encryption key and IP address/port, as well as the Chat ID of the group.
 The DHT attempts to store this announcement in the node that's closest to the Chat ID (**closeness** is calculated by the DHT's close function).
 DHT nodes can store up to N announcements each, after which they will replace the oldest announcements first.
-See the [Robustness and redundancy](#Robustness and redundancy) section for details on how DDOS attacks are mitigated.
+See the [Redundancy](#Redundancy) section for details on how DDOS attacks are mitigated.

 <a name="Get nodes requests" />
 ### Get nodes requests